vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

   * Since nontemporal stores are unordered with respect to other stores, they don't prevent normal stores from completing
   * The costs scale approximately linearly with the number of stores in either dimension, and there's no performance wall or major stall
-  * Nontemporal stores have some slight throughput penalty over normal store operations, albeit for rather limited store sequences
+  * Nontemporal stores have some <a href = "https://sites.utexas.edu/jdm4372/2018/01/01/notes-on-non-temporal-aka-streaming-stores/">slight throughput penalty</a> over normal store operations

 Importantly, there doesn't seem to be any cost difference to subsequent stores after a series of nontemporal stores is executed.
 Contrast this with the case where we execute and sfence instruction <sup><a id="ref_sfence_exp" href="#fnsfence_exp">4</a></sup> between the nontemporal and temporal stores: